 Instead, we propose to generate a sampling grid from which the algorithm can iteratively merge attention maps to create the proposals.
 Specifically, as shown in Fig.~\ref{fig:overview}, in the \textit{sampling grid generation} step, a set of $M\times M$ ($1\leq M\leq64$) evenly spaced anchor points are generated $\mathcal{M}=\{(i_m,j_m)|m=1,...,M^2\}$.
 We then sample the corresponding attention maps from the tensor $\mathcal{A}_f$.
 This operation yields a list of $M^2$ 2D attention maps as anchors,

-Since our goal is to merge attention maps to find the maps most likely containing an object, we rely on the two observations in Sec.~\ref{sec:diffusion_model}. \textbf{Specifically, when iteratively merging ``similar'' maps, Intra-Attention Similarity \textit{reinforces} the activation of an object and Inter-Attention Similarity \textit{grows} the activation to include as many pixels of the same object within the merged map.} To measure similarity, we use KL divergence to calculate the ``distance" between two attention maps, since each attention map $\mathcal{A}_f[i,j,:,:]$ (abbrev. $\mathcal{A}_f[i,j]$) is a valid probability distribution.
+Since we aim to merge attention maps to find the maps most likely containing an object, we rely on the two observations in Sec.~\ref{sec:diffusion_model}. \textbf{Specifically, when iteratively merging ``similar'' maps, Intra-Attention Similarity \textit{reinforces} the activation of an object and Inter-Attention Similarity \textit{grows} the activation to include as many pixels of the same object within the merged map.} To measure similarity, we use KL divergence to calculate the ``distance" between two attention maps, since each attention map $\mathcal{A}_f[i,j,:,:]$ (abbrev. $\mathcal{A}_f[i,j]$) is a valid probability distribution.
 Formally,

-We use both the forward and reverse KL to address the asymmetry in KL divergence.
-Intuitively, a small $\mathcal{D}(\cdot)$ indicates high similarity between two attention maps and that the union of them is likely to better represent the object they both belong to.
+We use the forward and reverse KL to address the asymmetry in KL divergence.
+Intuitively, a small $\mathcal{D}(\cdot)$ indicates a high similarity between two attention maps and that their union is likely to represent better the object they both belong to.

-Then we start the $N$ iterations of the merging process. \textbf{In the first iteration}, we compute the pair-wise distance between each element in the anchor list and all attention maps using $\mathcal{D}(\cdot)$.
-We introduce a threshold hyper-parameter $\tau$ and for each element in the list, we average all attention maps with a distance smaller than the threshold, effectively taking the union of attention maps likely belonging to the same object that the anchor point belongs to.
+Then, we start the $N$ iterations of the merging process. \textbf{In the first iteration}, we compute the pair-wise distance between each element in the anchor list and all attention maps using $\mathcal{D}(\cdot)$.
+We introduce a threshold hyper-parameter $\tau$.
+For each element in the list, we average all attention maps with a distance smaller than the threshold, effectively taking the union of attention maps likely belonging to the same object that the anchor point belongs to.
 All merged attention maps are stored in a new proposal list $\mathcal{L}_p$.

 Note that the first iteration does \textit{not} reduce the number of proposals compared to the number of anchors. \textbf{From the second iteration onward}, the algorithm starts merging maps and reducing the number of proposals simultaneously by computing the distance between an element from the proposal list $\mathcal{L}_p$ and all elements from the \textit{same} list, and merging elements with distance smaller than $\tau$ \textit{without} replacement.
-The full iterative attention merging algorithm is provided in Alg.~\ref{alg:merging} (Appendix~\ref{sec:algorithm}).
+The entire iterative attention merging algorithm is provided in Alg.~\ref{alg:merging} (Appendix~\ref{sec:algorithm}).